ethanhart35/ethanhart35/README.md

 - Hey, I’m Ethan
 - Phoenix, Arizona
-- I’m interested in UI/UX Design and APIs.
+- I’m interested in UI/UX Design.
 - I’m currently learning React.
 - I also like 3D modeling.
 - I’m looking for a new project.